yannbam/fresh-bash-mcp/README.md

 # Bash MCP (Master Control Program)

 A TypeScript application that allows Claude to safely execute bash commands with security safeguards.
+This project implements the Model Context Protocol (MCP) to provide a secure interface for executing bash commands from AI assistants like Claude.

 ## Features